Avtex19/mysql-student-room-analysis/README.md

    - Ensure all subdirectories have `__init__.py` files
    - Note: Main package `__init__.py` files are not required for services, utils, and data
    - Use direct imports: `from src.data.models import Room, Student`

+## Code Quality

+### Zero Unused Code
+- All imports are actively used
+- All classes serve a purpose
+- All methods are called
+- All constants are referenced
+- All enums are utilized
+- No dead code or unused variables

+### Clean Architecture
+- Clear separation of concerns
+- Dependency injection
+- Interface segregation
+- Single responsibility per class
+- Open for extension, closed for modification

+### Performance Optimized
+- Database-level calculations
+- Proper indexing strategy
+- Efficient SQL queries
+- Bulk operations for data insertion
+- Connection pooling ready